 The Student Imperative

-Not long ago, in December of 2013, during a meeting of CMC’s Board of Trustees, Nancy Falk P’14 listened to President Hiram Chodosh and her fellow trustees discuss the issue of rising tuition costs in higher education and the need for CMC to formulate a response.
+During a meeting of CMC’s Board of Trustees in December of 2013, Nancy Falk P’14 listened to President Hiram Chodosh and her fellow trustees discuss the issue of rising tuition costs in higher education and the need for CMC to formulate a response.

 As president of CMC’s Parent Network Board at the time, Falk never expected to name that response.
 She simply expressed her feelings as a parent.

 The words stuck.
-When it was time to unveil CMC’s new initiative, Falk saw her remark transformed into The Student Imperative.
+When it was time to unveil CMC’s new initiative, Falk’s remark was transformed into The Student Imperative.

 The issue of college affordability is a formidable challenge that is hardly unique to CMC.
 In December 2014, the White House convened a second national summit on college affordability and access in recognition of the fact that the rising costs of higher education limit access to deserving students and their families, which threatens our ability to prepare today’s young leaders for tomorrow’s challenges.
 When President Chodosh presented the Imperative at the first White House summit a year earlier, it was arguably the most ambitious of any participating college or university.